 The Sub-Investment Manager’s overall investment process includes both quantitative and qualitative metrics to measure how the sustainable investment objective of the Sub-Fund is met, including an exclusionary framework, positive selection process and use of PAI metrics.

-The Sub-Investment Manager uses a range of data sources in order to monitor the sustainable investment objective of the Sub-Fund, including both in-house research and third-party data providers.
+The Sub-Investment Manager uses a range of data sources in order to monitor the sustainable investment objective of the Sub-Fund, including both in-house research and third party data provider(s).
 These are used to systematically screen client portfolios for sustainability risks, identify priority companies for engagement and to inform company analysis as described in the Sub-Fund’s investment policy.
-The third-party data providers are subject to ongoing review and change and may differ between asset classes or sub-funds depending on the nature of the indicator to be measured.
+The third party data provider(s) are subject to ongoing review and change and may differ between asset classes or sub-funds depending on the nature of the indicator to be measured.

 The main limitation to the methodologies and data sources is the lack of global reporting standards and availability of consistent data.
 Where data is available, this also has limitations and is subject to estimation and reporting gaps and continues to evolve.
 The Sub-Investment Manager keeps under review the sources of data it uses for the implementation of its sustainability policy and will make changes where it considers this is necessary.